amplience/amplience-sfcc-composable-commerce/docs/amplience/product-details-page-management.md

 ## Visualisation
 It is important to be able to visualise the content for a PDP as you are editing.
 Therefore can do the following:

-* use the delivery key as a route
+* Use the delivery key as a route
-* have the content as a UseState so it can be redrawn if changed from [Real Time Visualisation](./visualization.md)
+* Have the content as a UseState so it can be redrawn if changed from [Real Time Visualisation](./visualization.md)

 ### Route